 The image of the hulks as a nightmarish place of confinement continued in public culture.
 Henry Mayhew reported on a visit he had made to the Defence hulk in the 1850s in his book The Criminal Prisons of London (1862).
 Describing the layout of the ship, he makes a stark comparison between the spacious quarters of the governor and his men and the convicts, who were kept behind bars "very like those found in the zoological gardens".
 Visiting early in the morning when many of the convicts were still asleep, Mayhew went on to consider what they may be dreaming about.
 Many, he concluded, would not be able to escape the horrors of their situation, even in their sleep.
 These horrors were famously evoked in Charles Dickens' Great Expectations (1861).

 Each hulk only held one sex, and for the most part that was men.
-There was only ever one hulk for female prisoners – the Dunkirk was moored at Portsmouth and was in operation from 1784-1791.
+There was only ever one hulk for female prisoners – the Dunkirk, which was moored at Portsmouth and was in operation from 1784-1791.
 Women sentenced to transportation were deemed unfit to carry out such heavy manual labour, so the Hulks Act stipulated that they were to be confined instead in houses of correction, also at hard labour (but with less demanding tasks, such as beating hemp).
 Men thought incapable of physical labour were also sent there instead of the hulks.

 For a considerable period, youths as young as eight who were sentenced to transportation were kept in hulks alongside adult prisoners.
 Boys between 11 and 19 accounted for up to 10% of the prisoners (Johnston, p.
 75).
 They lived in the same atrocious conditions as the men, although, inevitably, they faced additional dangers because of their youth.
 Around 1825, the Euryalus at Chatham became a hulk solely for young boys.
 Here the regime was especially severe.
 Boys (aged no more than 14) were kept below deck for 23 hours a day and forced to do manual labour.
 They lived in constant fear of physical abuse from the guards and a culture of gang violence was embedded.
 From 1838, juvenile offenders were increasingly committed instead to the specially constructed juvenile prison, Parkhurst, and in 1843 the Euryalus ceased to be used for young offenders.